Night Waking Problems

 - be a 'worrier' in general about life

 How can 'restless legs' contribute to night waking problems?

 Children with restless legs have an uncomfortable feeling in their legs when trying to fall asleep or during the night.
 Children with restless legs may:

-- describe the uncomfortable feeling as a 'creepy/crawly' or 'pulling' feeling.
-This feeling may also be described as 'growing pains'
+- describe the uncomfortable feeling as a 'creepy/crawly' or 'pulling' feeling, or as 'growing pains'

 - move around a lot in bed to try to stop the uncomfortable feeling

 - be unable to sit still for a long time and

 - be tired or cranky the next day due to lack of sleep